Members of the City Council are:

 with dirt infield (used for Boise High School Baseball League

 Fort Boise accessible community garden was designed for seniors and people with disabilities.
 There is a concrete path that leads to each table or planter box.
 The tables and garden boxes were built with help from some Bishop Kelly High school students as a senior community service project.
 This new garden space is programmed for seniors, camps and therapeutic recreational opportunities.
-Garden operations will be managed through Fort Boise Community Center which is part of Boise Parks & Recreation.
+Garden operations will be managed through Fort Boise Community Center which is part of Boise Parks and Recreation.

 Open play areas are cut grass spaces